architecture-building-systems/CityEnergyAnalyst/cea/demand/metamodel/nn_generator/readme.md

 (e) install keras, do:
     conda install -c conda-forge keras

-(e) change keras back end to theano, do:
+(e) change keras backend from "tensorflow" to "theano", do:
     %USERPROFILE%/.keras/keras.json
     the file should look like this:
     {